 To corroborate our results on the energy spectrum of the SPG fractal lattice as a function of the hierarchy parameter, we have calculated the average density of states (ADOS) for a finite generation SPG fractal structure.
 To compute the ADOS, we have used the Green's function technique which people uses in general for such fractal lattice models~\cite{nandy-JPCM2015,pal-PRB2012,pal-PRA2013,pal-EPJB2012}.
 Using the Green's function technique, ADOS can be defined as,

 where $\bm{\mathcal{G}}(E,\Phi) = \left[z^{+}{\bm I} - \bm{\mathcal{H}} \right]^{-1}$ is the Green's function of the system with $z^{+} = E + i\eta\ (\eta \rightarrow 0^{+})$, $\mathcal{N}$ is the number of sites in the lattice, and `$\textrm{Tr}$' represents the trace of the Green's function $\bm{\mathcal{G}}$.
 The results are displayed in Fig.~\ref{fig:dos}.
 For $\lambda=0$, we find that, the ADOS spectrum is not very densely populated [Fig.~\ref{fig:dos}(a)]; whereas for a non-zero value of $\lambda=0.9$, the ADOS spectrum becomes very densely packed [Fig.~\ref{fig:dos}(b)].
 This indicates that, with a non-zero value of the hierarchy parameter $\lambda$, one can create more number of allowed states for the electrons to live in such a deterministic fractal geometry.
 This suggests towards a possible mechanism to engineer quantum states in a SPG fractal geometry.
 It is to be noted that, as our model involves a very complex configuration, therefore fabricating and realizing a large system in a real-life experiment in the laboratory may be a nontrivial task.
 We append the results for the 5th generation system in Appendix~\ref{appendix-1}.

-It is important to see the manifestation of these properties in terms of some experimentally measurable quantities.
+It is important to see the manifestation of the above properties in terms of some experimentally measurable quantities.
 This brings us to the next section, where we demonstrate how one can control the persistent current as a function of the hierarchy parameter in this closed-loop fractal geometry.